jayyydyyy/misc-scripts/reddit/README.md

 ### pandas

+pandas comes preinstalled with anaconda.
-Install pandas with:
+Alterantively, you can install pandas with:

 ```
 pip install pandas
 ```

-Alternatively, pandas comes preinstalled with anaconda.

 ---